jagennath-hari/RGBD-3DGS-SLAM/README.md

 ```

 #### RGB-D mode without using the ground truth data
 The code has been refactored to not use the ground truth depth but the depth from UniDepthV2 instead.
 It can be executed similary provided by [original repository](https://github.com/muskie82/MonoGS).
-A new directory called `neural_depth` will get created and new depth maps from UniDepthV2 will be available in it.
+A new directory called `neural_depth` will get created and new Depth Maps from UniDepthV2 will be available in it.

 ```
 python slam.py --config configs/rgbd/tum/fr3_office.yaml